Skip to content

 Not sure what your single biggest constraint is?
 Find it first, so you know exactly what the first 90 days should fix.
 Take the free Growth Score →

 This is where the first 90 days either pays off or quietly stalls.
 By month two and three, the early fixes should be compounding into results you can see in numbers, not adjectives.
-With Apex, conversions went from 21 to 196 in 90 days, roughly nine times more, while cost per conversion dropped from $912 to $197.
-Just as important, those results live in accounts Apex owns.
+With that roofing client, conversions went from 21 to 196 in 90 days, roughly nine times more, while cost per conversion dropped from $912 to $197.
+Just as important, those results live in accounts the client owns.
 The data, the campaigns, the leads, the content: all of it stays with the client.
-That ownership is the difference between renting a result and building an asset, and it is a big part of why about 90 percent of our clients stay.
+That ownership is the difference between renting a result and building an asset.
 Reports are fine.
 Proof you can log in and check any time is better.

 It depends on the channel, but you should see early signals, like recovered tracking, paused waste, and the first quick wins, within the first four to six weeks, with meaningful, provable results by the end of 90 days.
 Paid channels tend to move faster than SEO, which compounds over months.
 If month three arrives with reports but no movement against your baseline, that is a real flag, not normal patience.